AdobeDocs/journeys.en/help/using/building-journeys/update-profiles.md

 1. Select a schema from the list.

 1. Click on **Fields** to select the field you want to update.
 Only one field can be selected.

    ![](../assets/profileupdate2.png)

 1. Select a dataset from the list.
 The dataset selection will determine where the new value of the profile field will be stored.

 1. Click on the **Value** field to define the value you want to use.

-   Using the simple expression editor, you can select a field from a data source or from the incoming event.
+   * Using the simple expression editor, you can select a field from a data source or from the incoming event.

    ![](../assets/profileupdate4.png)

-   If you want to define a specific value or use adavanced functions, click on **Advanced mode**.
+   * If you want to define a specific value or use advanced functions, click on **Advanced mode**.

    ![](../assets/profileupdate3.png)